 I own a 2 storey block of 6 residential flats that I rent out.
 They were built in the 1930’s and made of brick/part rendered – will I be affected by the Act?

 Though the Act primarily deals with non-residential buildings, your building would need to be assessed as it is 2 or more storeys and containing 3 or more dwellings.

 For everyone - the Building (Earthquake-prone Buildings) Amendment Act 2016:

 For Building owners and those interested in the process:

 If you are the owner of a building listed by NZ heritage or in the Timaru District Plan and wish to apply for a financial grant:

 Priority Building assessment process

-This site contains all the guidance and templates that you will need to complete building reports.
+For Structural Engineers - This site contains all the guidance and templates that you will need to complete building reports.